wheremyfoodat/felix86/docs/contributing.md

 ## Profiling
 felix86 will try to heuristically detect `perf` and emit symbols at `/tmp/perf-%pid.map`.
 If it fails to detect perf (it will tell you "Running under perf"), use `FELIX86_PERF=1` environment variable to force it to emit those symbols.

+## Instruction counts
+Generally we want to reduce the amount of RISC-V instructions needed to emulate each x86-64 instruction.
+The current instruction counts can be seen in `counts/`.
+If you modify instructions, it would be good to update this list by using the instruction count generator.
+The source is in `generate_instruction_count.cpp`.
+By default it doesn't build as it takes a long time, you can set `-DBUILD_INSTRUCTION_COUNTER=1` in CMake configuration to build it.
+Running it like `./build/felix86_instruction_counter` should produce the new results.

 ## Coding
 There are no strict coding guidelines.
 [Some recommendations exist](./conventions.md).
 Do try to follow the coding style of the file you are editing.